Hamilton Pop. 141,612

 The Waikato region is home to the University of Waikato, the Taupo and Tokoroa campuses of Waiariki Bay of Plenty Polytechnic, and the Waikato Institute of Technology (Wintec).
 It has a strong network of English language schools, private training establishments, and primary, intermediate and secondary schools.

-The 2017 QS World University Rankings rate Waikato as 292nd in the world, with eight subjects in its top 200 rankings.
+The 2020 QS World University Rankings rate Waikato as 266th in the world, with three subjects in its top 200 rankings.
 Waikato Management School is part of an elite group of business schools to have earned Triple Crown status.

 Wintec is one of New Zealand’s largest institutions of technology, with six campuses around the Waikato region.
 It is a leading provider of high-quality education in subjects including engineering, trades, IT, applied science and primary industries, business English and education.